trilitech/tezos-developer-docs/docs/tutorials/dapp/part-3.md

 └──────────────────────┴───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┘
 ```

-3. Redeploy the smart contract
+3. Redeploy the smart contract.

-Let play with the CLI to compile and deploy
+Let play with the CLI to compile and deploy.

 ```bash
 TAQ_LIGO_IMAGE=ligolang/ligo:1.1.0 taq compile pokeGame.jsligo